grnet/synnefo/docs/source/devguide.rst

 =========================  ================================
 Revision                   Description
 =========================  ================================
-0.8 (Dec 19, 2011)         Update allowed versioning values.
+0.8 (Dec 22, 2011)         Update allowed versioning values.
 \                          Change policy/meta formatting in JSON/XML replies.
 \                          Document that all non-ASCII characters in headers should be URL-encoded.
 \                          Support metadata-based queries when listing objects at the container level.
 \                          Note Content-Type issue when using the internal django web server.
 \                          Add object UUID field.
+\                          Always reply with the MD5 in the ETag.
 0.7 (Nov 21, 2011)         Suggest upload/download methods using hashmaps.
 \                          Propose syncing algorithm.
 \                          Support cross-account object copy and move.